 When you visit Surfshark‘s website and check out all the features it offers, you’d think that it’s been around for years.
 But much to our surprise, the VPN only launched in May 2018.
 And yet, it was one of the best, and cheapest, VPNs we have ever tested.

-Surfshark has over 1,000 servers in 61+ countries, which isn’t as extensive as other elite VPNs, but still pretty impressive.
+Surfshark has over 3,200 servers in 65 countries, which is pretty impressive.
 These servers will give you access to the most in-demand streaming services, including Netflix, Hulu, and BBC iPlayer.
 And they are all P2P-friendly.